sartorlab/mint/README.md

 ### `mint` and Dependencies

-The following steps will install `mint` and its dependencies on a Linux or macOS system.
+The following steps will install `mint` and its dependencies on a Linux or macOS system. **NOTE:** Any references to `/path/to` need to be modified throughout the code below.

 1. `cd` into the directory you'd like `mint` installed.
 2. Clone the `mint` repository with: